-This breading station is a classic used for many, many items including but not limited to zucchini fries, chicken cutlets, chicken McNuggets, coconut shrimp, mushroom “lollipops”, etc etc. It's a classic because no matter what ingredient you fry, it's fantastic with a crispy panko breading!
+Now it's time to set up your breading station.
+This breading station is a classic used for many, many items including but not limited to zucchini fries, chicken cutlets, chicken McNuggets, etc. It's a classic because no matter what ingredient you fry, it's fantastic.

 Pan-fry the pork in oil over medium heat, making sure your oil is not too hot.
 If the oil is too hot, the outside will cook much quicker than the inside.
 At this point, you have created tonkatsu.
 You can serve the pork as is with tonkatsu sauce and rice and you have another popular Japanese dish.
 But you're going to take it one step further and make katsudon!

 Saute onions, pour the sweet soy sauce, lay the pork, and pour the eggs.
 Keep your flames on low so that the eggs don't overcook.
 You don't want them fully set; the idea is to get slightly runny and "wet" eggs when serving.
 Serve the katsudon over steamed rice and dig in.
 Typically restaurants have togarashi, a type of chili pepper, to sprinkle on top that completes this dish.